Special Needs Students in College: How to Succeed With a Disability

 5. Visual impairments

 New developments in assistive technology can make classes accessible to visually impaired students.
 And by the time most students have reached college, they often know which technology works best for them.
 Many students use a combination of available technologies.
+(Conveniently, the same types of assistive tech that can help you in school can also help widen the range of jobs available to visually impaired people.)
 Similar to students with hearing impairments, a good relationship with the disability services office is essential.

 Sometimes, professors don't want their lectures recorded.
 However, they're legally required to permit recording if doing so is necessary for you to learn.
 The disability office at your school can help you and a professor reach an agreement on the uses of recorded material if necessary.